Mefju001/Media-Ranker/README.md

 # 🎮 Media Ranker(ASP.NET Core + PostgreSQL)

-A simple movie and review application built using ASP.NET Core Web API, leveraging Entity Framework Core and PostgreSQL as the database.
+A simple application that has a similar function to Filmweb built using ASP.NET Core Web API, leveraging Entity Framework Core and PostgreSQL as the database.
 This project is dedicated to learning C#, EF Core fundamentals, and building a robust REST API.

 ---
 ## Configuration & Setup